-Travelers in Ecuador are advised exercise increased caution, particularly in areas with a hazardous security situation.
+Travelers in Ecuador are advised exercise increased caution. particularly in areas with a hazardous security situation.
 The northern border area with Colombia poses a heightened risk to personal safety due to a higher crime rate, including kidnapping for ransom.
 Additionally, severe and sometimes violent demonstrations, as well as road blockades, can occur throughout the country with little warning.
-Awareness and caution are recommended those for traveling within to or
+Awareness and caution are recommended for those within traveling to or